j-smit/git-commands/README.md

 - `git clone <repo>` : Clone the repository located at <repo> onto the local machine.
 - `git clone <repo> <directory>` : Clone the repository located at <repo> into the folder called <directory> on the local machine.
+- `git clone --bare <repo>`: Create a duplicate of a repository without forking.

 #### `git config`